 We’re probably speaking for a number of people when we say that MSI’s new design philosophy is much more appealing than that seen in their earlier models, as their black-and-gray shrouds make for much more neutral solutions compared to the flashy exteriors with red highlights that often made MSI cards come across as somewhat cheap in the past.
 Granted, this particular model only has basic RGB lighting, but that’s understandable considering the price.

-Performance-wise, the MSI GTX 1650 Super doesn’t disappoint either, as the Twin Torx 3.0 fans do a great job at keeping the card cool while being remarkably quiet, too, much more so than Gigabyte’s Windforce fans – about 10 dB quieter, in fact!
-Granted, it has the same factory boost clock of 1755 MHz, but due to its superior cooling, it can be pushed beyond 2000 MHz.
+Performance-wise, the MSI GTX 1650 Super doesn’t disappoint either, as the Twin Torx 3.0 fans do an amazing job at keeping the card cool while being awfully quiet, too, much more so than Gigabyte’s Windforce fans – about 10 dB quieter, in fact!
+Granted, it has the same factory boost clock of 1755 MHz, but due to its superb cooling, it can be pushed beyond 2000 MHz.

 All in all, the MSI Gaming GTX 1650 Super is possibly the best GTX 1650 Super currently available, as it pretty much has it all – a neutral design, excellent cooling, and good overclocking performance, all the while it is only $10 more expensive than any of the models we’ve mentioned before.